amwLEE/auction-system-database/README.md

 ## How to run
 1. Open phpmyadmin database and import createdb.sql
 2. Import illustrative_data.sql
-3. Set up server using WAMP/MAMP/LAMP and interact with the auction website through localhost.
+3. Set up server using WAMP/MAMP/LAMP and ensure that our source code is in the working directory
+4. Interact with the auction website through localhost.
 User accounts are available in illustrative_data.sql